FionnT/Electron-light-db/README.md

 ### Initialising the module:

-The initialise call with default, and storage value specified is required at least once per application run, but values are stored thereafter
+The initialise call with 'default', and 'storage' values specified is required at least once per application run, but values are stored thereafter

     const electron = require('electron')
     const path = require('path')